jeanCarloMachado/PythonSearch/README.md

 ![UIS](uis.png)

+Join us in the [discord server](https://discord.gg/vFExqz7yGt) to discuss the project and get help.

 With python search you collect and retrieve and refactor information efficiently.

 - collect commands, scripts, prompts, snippets, urls, files, efficiently as python dictionaries